Flotsam (Wiesner book)

 Flotsam is a children's wordless picture book written and illustrated by David Wiesner.
 Published by Clarion/Houghton Mifflin in 2006, it was the 2007 winner of the Caldecott Medal; the third win for David Wiesner.
 The book contains illustrations of underwater life with no text to accompany them.

 Plot

-The book has no words, but is told through pictures.
-A boy is at the beach and finds an old camera.
-He takes the film to get it developed and sees photos of fantastical undersea cities and inventions.
-The final section of the book consists of a girl, who is holding a photo of a child, who is holding a photo of a child, who is holding a photo of a child, and so on.
+The book has no words, instead it is told through pictures.
+A boy is at the beach studying life at the beach, when an old camera washes up on shore.
+His parents and the lifeguard don't know anything about it.
+He takes the film to get it developed and gets a new photo.
+When he sees the photos, he finds them of amazing things of the sea that may not even be possible.
+They consist of a robot fish, an octopus reading, a pufferfish being used as a hot air balloon, turtles with cities on their backs, tiny visiting aliens, and giant starfish with islands on their backs.
+The final photo consists of a girl, who is holding a photo of a boy, who is holding a photo of a boy, who is holding a photo of a girl, and so on.
+Using his magnifying glass and microscope, he finds that the first is of a boy in old clothes from about a century ago waving.
 The boy figures out that he is one in a long line of photographers who have found this camera.
-He takes a picture of himself holding this photo and tosses the camera back into the ocean; it is carried across the ocean by a variety of fish and sea life until it again washes ashore and another child finds it.
+As his parents tell him it was time to go, he decided to continue the chain by using the camera to take a picture of himself.
+However, at that moment a wave hits washing all the photos away, but regardless the boy tosses the camera back into the ocean to start the cycle over again.
+It is carried by a variety of fish and other sea life across the ocean, the Arctic, and even a city of mermaids until it again washes ashore and another child finds it.